Weekly planner: Take a look at events for the coming week

 Open line dancing is from 6:30 to 8:30 p.m. every Wednesday above the Scandia Bar, 537 S. Main St. For details, call 415-601-9436.

-The Butte Chess Club meets from 5 to 7 p.m. every Wednesday at the Butte Public Library at 226 W. Broadway St. All ages and abilities are welcome.
-The Butte Library has several chess boards or you can bring your own.
+The Butte Chess Club meets from 5 to 7 p.m. every Wednesday at the Butte Public Library, 226 W. Broadway St. All ages and abilities are welcome.
+The library has several chess boards or you can bring your own.
 For details, call the library at 723-3361.

 The Butte Sunrise Kiwanis meets at 7 a.m.
 Wednesdays at Perkins Restaurant.